Clinical Audit: Reviewing the use of menopausal hormone therapy

 Download Full Audit »

 MHT is the most effective treatment for the vasomotor symptoms and urogenital atrophy associated with menopause, however, it is associated with an increased risk of adverse outcomes such as breast cancer, stroke and venous thromboembolism (VTE).
-The extent of risk depends on on the timing or age at initiation, MHT type, dose, duration of use,* route of administration, and whether a progestogen is used.
+The extent of risk depends on the timing or age at initiation, MHT type, dose, duration of use,* route of administration and whether a progestogen is used (and which one).

-* Stroke and VTE risk are do not appear to be influenced by the duration of treatment, but are influenced by the woman’s age.
+* Stroke and VTE risk do not appear to be influenced by the duration of treatment, but are influenced by age

-The benefit-risk ratio of MHT is most favourable for women aged < 60 years or who are within ten years of menopause.
-The absolute risk of adverse events such as VTE or stroke is low in this group and are likely outweighed by the benefits of treatment for women who have menopause symptoms affecting their quality of life.
-Non-hormonal treatments, e.g. SSRIs or SNRIs, may be suitable for women with vasomotor symptoms who have contraindications to using MHT or do not wish to use it.
-Topical vaginal products are recommended instead of MHT for women who primarily have urogenital symptoms, e.g. moisturisers, lubricants or a vaginal oestrogen cream or pessary.
+The benefit-risk ratio of MHT is most favourable for females aged < 60 years or who are within ten years of menopause.
+The absolute risk of adverse events such as VTE or stroke is low in this group and are likely outweighed by the benefits of treatment for those who have menopause symptoms affecting their quality of life.
+Non-hormonal treatments, e.g. SSRIs or SNRIs, may be suitable for females with vasomotor symptoms who have a contraindication to MHT or who do not wish to use it.
+Topical vaginal products are recommended instead of MHT for females who primarily have urogenital symptoms, e.g. moisturisers, lubricants, vaginal oestrogen cream or pessary.

-All women taking MHT should have an annual review to determine whether ongoing treatment is appropriate, which takes into consideration any change in risk factors, e.g. for cardiovascular disease or breast cancer, and the extent of benefit.
-Guidelines do not recommend an upper limit on the duration of MHT; women who initiated MHT at a younger age can continue treatment beyond age 60 years if they feel it is beneficial and there are no new contraindications, e.g. an oestrogen-dependent cancer or cardiovascular event.
+All patients taking MHT should have an annual review to determine whether ongoing treatment is appropriate, which takes into consideration any change in risk factors, e.g. for cardiovascular disease or breast cancer, and the extent of benefit.
+Guidelines do not recommend an upper limit on the duration of MHT; patients who were initiated on MHT at a younger age can continue treatment beyond age 60 years if they feel it is beneficial and there are no new contraindications, e.g. an oestrogen-dependent cancer or cardiovascular event.
+Document the symptoms that MHT is being prescribed for in the patient’s notes; assessment of benefit will usually be subjective improvement in these symptoms.

 For further information on prescribing MHT and the risks and benefits associated with treatment, see: Menopausal hormone therapy: where are we now?